Uninstalling Outlook or Office updates

 Method 3: Reinstall Office

-Note: While reinstalling Office will not delete any settings or date, it never hurts to make a backup of your Outlook data before proceeding.
+Note: While reinstalling Office will not delete any settings or data, it never hurts to make a backup of your Outlook data before proceeding.

 Block update from being automatically installed

-Instead of letting Windows Update automatically download and install updates, you can also set it to notify you of updates.
+Another way to go would be to set Windows Update to download and notify only instead of letting Windows Update automatically download and install updates.
 This will allow you to review and (de)select updates that would otherwise be automatically installed.

 Download updates but let me choose whether to install them.